Rock Road massacre: Aftermath

 In December 1982, the Associated Press (AP) included the Post family murders at No. 3 on its list of the most important news stories in Michigan during 1982.

 Amid talk of a book or movie deal, survivors of the Post family filed a civil suit against Haggart and, in December 1986, received a $36 million judgment.

 Garnetta's brother, Marvin Post, attempted for several years to go to prison so that he could kill Haggart with a shiv, a shank, a steel rod, or anything else he could put his hands on.

-In November 2002, Haggart died in prison of natural causes at age 53.
+On November 21, 2003, Haggart died in prison of natural causes at age 53.

 In 2009, DNA evidence tied Haggart to the 1977 rape and murder of a Midland woman, Doris A. Arndt.

 As of 2022, the massacre still ranked as the third-largest mass murder in Michigan history, after the 1927 Bath School disaster and the 1971 Hazelwood massacre.